Multitasking Skiing Motion

 Perceiving the intentions and actions of others in motion is one of the most important skills in skiing, which of course collaborates in safe self-motion.
 Moving in a securing manner requires attention orientation towards multiple sensory events to be able to make quick decisions in a complex environment that is rapidly changing.
 Some skiers may be able to ski well in simple and familiar circumstances, but incapable of safely doing so in a novel or complicated situations.

-Distractions during motion
+Distractions during Motion

-We have mentioned that skiing is a complex activity requiring effective attention control to a multiplicity of the motor, sensory, and emotional activities, which is not exempt from distractions.
+We have mentioned that skiing is a complex activity requiring effective attention control to a multiplicity of motor, sensory, and emotional activities, which is not exempt from distractions.

 Four categories of distractions can be determined while skiing: visual, auditory, manual, and cognitive.
 Each one has its own triggering of the elements causing our attention deviation from our current behavior towards a second simultaneous task, such as listening to music, self-filming, greeting someone, observing longer than appropriate time another person, slope signage or some particular situation; all of them considered as distraction generators.